zerratar/PapyrusDotNet/README.md

 A test to see if it is possible in the future to inject PapyrusDotNet.Bridge directly into skyrim to get a better control over the scripting, a possibility for opening up more functionality of the .NET framework.

-### TestDll

-Contains a few test C# Skyrim Scripts
-This .dll can be used directly with PapyrusDotNet

 ### PapyrusDotNet.Tester